Copyist: Gender stereotypes

 Copying in the 19th century was not constrained by gender, in terms of accessibility.
 However, gender stereotyping was prevalent regardless: female copyists frequently had their work denounced as lacking creativity.
 Male copyists were viewed as using the experience as a way to enhance their artistic abilities.
 These perspectives mirrored contemporary misconceptions around women lacking intelligence and so inferior to their male counterparts.
 These attitudes meant that women were rarely accused of being a fraud, because this would have implied the possession of mental skill (deceit).
-It was initially only men were professional copyists, with females adopting a lower rank such as amateur.
+Initially only men were professional copyists, with women adopting a lower rank such as amateur.

 Being a female copyist in the 19th century regularly had negative implications upon a woman's reputation due to the high risk of slander and damnation.
 The nature of their work meant that it was relatively easy for men to engage with them, for example by escorting them to the gallery.
 As a result, rumours would frequently be spread and often result in the ruining of a woman's standing in society.